It appears the sun is setting on 3G as all major mobile phone networks are backing the Government-led plan to switch off the legacy network by 2033.

 At Onecom, we work in partnership with Vodafone Business so that you can have the best choice when it comes to their network.

-If you have any questions on how the 3G switch off will affect your business, or about getting your business connected to the 5G mobile network, contact our dedicated team.
+If you have any questions on how the 3G switch off will affect your business, or about getting your business connected to 5G business broadband, contact our dedicated team.